SquadFM/Squad-Field-Manual/README.md

 - Do not waste TOW/Kornet (the guided rockets) shots on infantry
 - Watch out for IED bikes and drones.
 If a bike is making a beeline for you, shoot that guy immediately.
 - Learn to identify where the incoming fire is coming from by listening.
 Bullets move faster than the speed of sound, so if you get shot at, you'll first hear the supersonic crack of the bullet passing by you, and then you'll hear the dull "thump" of the rifle that fired it.
 If you hear a crack, get ready to listen for the thump.
+- Hold your fire if you spot a group of enemies in the distance.
+Let soldiers around you know (local com), let your squad know if it's an armored vehicle (squad com).
+If possible let enemies come closer or let them move to a position where they hardly find cover.
+Coordinate the attack with soldiers around you.
+- Check out the following chapter on how to [How To Identify A Vehicle](#how-to-identify-a-vehicle) and [How to Destroy/Disable A Vehicle](#how-to-destroydisable-a-vehicle).

 [Back to top](#content)